-“Dabs” are concentrated doses of cannabis that are made by extracting THC and other cannabinoids using a solvent such as butane, carbon dioxide, water, ethanol, etc., resulting in products such as wax, shatter, budder, or live resin or solventless methods such as heating and cooling methods resulting in products such as rosin.
+“Dabs” are concentrated doses of cannabis that are made by extracting THC and other cannabinoids from the cannabis plant.
+This is done using 1) a solvent such as butane, carbon dioxide, water, ethanol, etc., resulting in products such as wax, shatter, budder, or live resin, or 2) solventless methods such as heating and cooling, resulting in products such as rosin.

-Concentrates typically contain 70% or more THC, where flowers typically contain about 20% THC, sometimes more.
+Concentrates contain around 40-80% or more THC, where flower typically contains about 20% THC, sometimes more.
 Keep this in mind when selecting strains; you will experience a more immediate, intense high from consuming concentrates.
 It is important to note that due to increased levels of THC, concentrates have potential to lead to higher tolerance and dependency.

-Being too high can be uncomfortable.
-As Erowid says: know your body, know your mind, know your substance, know your source.
-Typical negative side effects are paranoia and an increased heart rate.
-There isn’t really a “standard” dose for dabbing due to various levels of THC found in different strains before and after processing, but remember, dabs are concentrated cannabis, so less is always more.
-Effects of vaporizing concentrates are instantaneous, so you will know best how much oil you feel comfortable consuming, if any at all.
+Being too high can be unpleasant.
+As Erowid says: “Know your body, know your mind, know your substance, know your source.”
+Typical negative side effects are paranoia, spins, and increased heart rate.
+There isn’t really a “standard” dose for dabbing due to the varying levels of THC found in different strains before and after processing, but remember that dabs are concentrated cannabis, so less is always more.

 Finally, always be safe while using dabbing tools such as e-nails and butane torches to prevent accidental burns!